In which career can you have the biggest positive impact on the world?

 However, it often seems like there’s a lack of understanding and coordination between China and the West.
 For instance, even today, 3 times as many Americans study French as study Chinese.
 For this reason, we’d like to see more people (both Chinese and non-Chinese) develop a deep understanding of the intersection of effective altruism and China, and help to coordinate between the two countries.

 In particular, we want people to learn about the aspects of China most relevant to our top problem areas, which means topics like artificial intelligence, international relations, pandemic response, bioengineering, political science, and so on.
-China is also crucial in improving farm animal welfare, though we currently rate this as a lower priority at the margin.
+China is also crucial in improving farm animal welfare, though we currently rate this as a lower priority.

 More concretely, this could mean options like: